 - Formatting reports.

-- Adding visualizations, text boxes, and shapes to a report.
+- Adding visualizations, text boxes, shapes, and buttons to a report.

 - Adding visual-level, page-level, and report-level filters and setting visual interactions.

 - Creating refresh schedules.

 - Using Q&A functionality to create visuals in reports.